storesafe/cordova-sqlite-storage/README.md

 # Support

+Community support is available via the new Google group: http://groups.google.com/group/pgsqlite

 If you have an issue with the plugin please check the following first:
 - You are using the latest version of the Plugin Javascript & Java source from this repository.
 - You have installed the Javascript & Java correctly.